connervieira/Optic/DOCUMENTATION.md

 ### State

 Predator's current state is indicated using colored icons just above the controls, and just below the disk usage display.
+This feature is only available when the auto-refresh mode is set to "client" in the Optic configuration.
 These images show the following information about Predator's current state:

 - GPS
     - Green: The GPS is online, and has a 3D fix.